 1. Clarify Roles and Responsibilities

-One of the most important things to establish from the start is who is responsible for which tasks. ’s easy for tasks to overlap or for expectations to get muddled, especially when both the stay-at-home parent and the nanny are both present.
+One of the most important things to establish from the start is who is responsible for which tasks.
+It’s easy for tasks to overlap or for expectations to get muddled, especially when both the stay-at-home parent and the nanny are both present.
 Have an open discussion to clarify:

 • Who’s responsible for specific tasks (childcare, meals, errands, etc.)?